Are you curious about what to feed deer in the backyard?

 While it is important to provide adequate nutrition for these animals, it is also important to be aware of the potential problems that can arise from overfeeding.
 In general, deer need a diet that is high in fiber and low in protein.

 The best way to feed deer is to let them browse naturally on vegetation, especially in the summer.
 This can help prevent them from becoming overly dependent on you for food.
+Natural plants are better for a deer’s stomach and you aren’t limited just to trees like apples.

 By following these guidelines, you can ensure that your deer stay healthy and well-nourished throughout the summer and spring months.